 The prediction results by the RO optimization module are shown in Figures 2.4.2 and 2.4.3.
 Figure 2.4.2 is prediction trend of permeate combined TOC and LRV of that, and Figure 2.4.3 is prediction trend of permeate combined conductivity (EC) and LRV of that.
-From these figures, permeate EC prediction performance is good while permeate TOC prediction performance deteriorates in 4th and 5th weeks.
+From these figures, permeate EC prediction performance is good while permeate TOC prediction performance deteriorates in the 4th and 5th weeks.